debezium/debezium/debezium-embedded/README.md

 This `debezium-embedded` module defines a small library that allows an application to easily configure and run Debezium connectors.

-For the guidance how to embed `DebeziumEngine` into your application, possible configuration options and other details, please see [the corresponding part of the Debezium documentation](https://debezium.io/documentation/reference/stable/development/engine.html).
+For information about how to embed `DebeziumEngine` into your application, descriptions of the available configuration options, and other details, see the [Debezium Engine documentation](https://debezium.io/documentation/reference/stable/development/engine.html).